osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data source configuration.md

 * DataSelection will be populated with *Selected* attribute for all items set to false.
 * DeviceConfiguration is read-only and will provide more information such as segmentation and services that are supported.
 This will help make informed decisions during data selection.

+When the adapter starts or a new data source is configured, the adapter checks if DeviceConfiguration is populated.
+Discovery will be performed if and only if DeviceConfiguration is empty.
+DataSelection will be updated by discovery if and only if it is empty.

 The adapter [log](xref:Logging-configuration) indicates when discovery has completed.

 ### Example log